 Tools and equipment used by the Countryside Team volunteers are paid for and maintained using externally sourced funds.
-Volunteers on a tools maintenance task Jan 2018
+Countryside Team volunteer using electric brush cutter September 2019

-The extensive programme of woodland edge habitat creation and management is all paid for using externally sourced funds.
-Timber forwarding taking place on Epsom Common LNR winter 2018
+Management of the grazed areas on Epsom Common LNR is paid for using externally sourced funds.
+Photo shows the end of season scrub management taking place on Great Pasture in Epsom Common LNR September 2019

-Update:- In 2013 and 2015 the Lower Mole Partnership volunteers successfully de-silted Lambert's Pond in Horton Country Park Local Nature Reserve, revealing a long lost arm.
-During September 2017 'Field Pond' also in Horton Country Park LNR was part de-silted by the Lower Mole Partnership using funds provided by the Lower Mole Trust and Friends of Horton Country Park.
-(See report under Objective 2).
-Also during 2017 the Lower Mole Partnership carried out more work to help conserve 'Round Pond' in Nonsuch Park which like 'Field Pond in Horton Country Park LNR was being affected by both over shading vegetation and dogs.
-A new fence has been constructed using donations and a grant from the Lower Mole Trust.
-During 2018 both ponds have continued to recover with far fewer dogs entering the water and causing disturbance.
+Update:- During 2019 funds have continued to be provided on a small scale via donations from the Lower Mole Trust and the Epsom Common Association.
+Private individual have also donated funds for the construction of several benches.
+In recent years, funds from the Lower Mole Trust have enabled the Lower Mole Partnership volunteers to successfully de-silt Lambert's Pond and Field Pond in Horton Country Park LNR and carry out work to help conserve 'Round Pond' in Nonsuch Park, which like 'Field Pond in Horton Country Park LNR, was being affected by both over shading vegetation and disturbance by dogs.
+A new fence has been constructed using donations and a grant from the Lower

+Mole Trust.
+During 2019 both ponds have continued to recover with far fewer dogs entering the water and causing disturbance.